Understand the Canadian education system

 ii.
 High school education

 In Canada, the high school stage begins with grades 9 to 12 and usually runs from ages 14 to 18.
 Canadian high schools are divided into two categories: public and private.
 Private schools often provide a more personalised learning environment and advantages such as smaller class sizes and better learning resources.
-High school students may participate in extracurricular activities such as sports, theater, or music.
+High school students may participate in extracurricular activities such as sports, theatre, or music.

 Also read: Is higher education free in Canada?